-Here at Beautiful Smiles, our experienced dentist, Dr. Harold A. Pollack, and his team of skilled dental hygienists can help you fight periodontal (gum) disease and maintain healthy gums.
+Here at Beautiful Smiles, our experienced New Jersey dentist, Dr. Harold A. Pollack, and his skilled dental hygienists, Kim and Debbie, can help you fight periodontal (gum) disease and maintain healthy gums.
 Most individuals will be affected by gum disease at some point in their lives, even those who have good oral hygiene routines and take excellent care of their teeth and gums.
 Routine periodontal care is essential for preventing the effects that gum disease can have on both your oral health and your overall health.
 Evaluation of your gums is a standard part of regular dental check-ups at our practice, and we offer advanced treatment to address a variety of concerns.

 What are the causes and symptoms of gum disease?

 It is very common for bacteria and plaque to gradually collect in certain places along the teeth and gums.
 When left untreated, gingivitis (the earliest stage of gum disease) can develop.
 Gingivitis can then lead to periodontitis, which can ultimately pose a significant threat to the health of your teeth and gums, in addition to your general health.

 Some of the causes of gum disease can be attributed to:

 - Poor dental hygiene and lack of professional dental care